frithnanth/raku-Math-Libgsl-Permutation/README.md

 ### all(--> Seq)

-This method returns a Seq of all elements of the current permutation.
+This method returns a Seq of all the elements of the current permutation.

 ### swap(Int $elem1!, Int $elem2!)